awsdocs/aws-cloudhsm-user-guide/doc_source/getting-started-ssl.md

    Verifying - Enter pass phrase for customerCA.key:
    ```

 1. Use the following OpenSSL command to create a certificate signing request \(CSR\)\.
-You'll be asked a series of questions for your certificate\.
+You will be asked a series of questions for your certificate\.

    ```
    req -new -sha256 -key ssl-client.key -out ssl-client.csr